 BLOCKING THOSE PESKY SPAMMERS: I STRONGLY recommend downloading a good spam-blocker plugin.
 I didn’t have one for the first few months of blogging, and I (foolishly) thought I’d be fine, but then one day I logged into my account to find 73 (!!!!) spam comments (from the same “company”) had been posted on every.single.page. of my site.
 THE HORROR!
 I had to spend a good hour finding and deleting them all, and it was no.fun.whatsoever.
 So I downloaded Akismet ASAP.
 Since I downloaded their plugin, this software has blocked over 60,000 (!!!) additional spam comments from making it to my site.
 Yay!
 The way it works is that Akismet screens every comment someone tries to post, and pulls anything that registers spam into a queue instead of letting it post directly to your site.
 When you log on to your WordPress dashboard, you can go through the comments in this spam queue and delete them in one fell spam-busting swoop.

 Bam!
 Blog safety: accomplished.
 Now we can get to the fun design part!

 I had SO MUCH FUN designing my blog.
-I love graphic design and have been freelancing for different print projects over the last few years, so this was a great adventure in web design.
 I started with a template that employed mostly neutral colors, but after a few months I did a big redesign to brighten up the blog and make it look fresher and more inviting.
-I still do freelance graphic design work on a regular basis, so if you’d like some help with your own blog logo, social media buttons, or e-book design, feel free to contact me!
+I still do freelance graphic design work, so if you’d like some help with your own blog logo, social media buttons, or e-book design, feel free to contact me!
 I always love working on new projects.
-You can see a bit of my design work in my Etsy Store.